zacharybergmann/lets-get-functional/README.md

     [publishing-npm-packages](https://docs.npmjs.com/getting-started/publishing-npm-packages)

+1. **FORK** this repository on GitHub to your own GitHub account.

+2. From your FORK, use SSH to clone the repository into a Blank Cloud9 workspace.

-1. From the bash terminal, run the command:
+3. Once the Cloud9 workspace is finished initializing, from the bash terminal, run the command:

         npm install

-2. Install your lodown library by running the command and replacing `<my-user-name>` :
+4. Install your lodown library by running the command and replacing `<my-user-name>` :

         npm install --save lodown-<my-user-name>

+5. Open up `index.js` and import your lodown library using the node `require()` method.

 ## Solve